frontendmentorio/interactive-pricing-component/README.md

 - 500k pageviews / $24 per month
 - 1M pageviews / $36 per month

-If the visitor switches the toggle to yearly billing, a 25% discount should be applied to the price that's displayed.
+If the visitor switches the toggle to yearly billing, a 25% discount should be applied to all prices.

 ## Where to find everything